-You will emerge from Business 360 (Online) with enhanced cross functional skills and a sharpened leadership toolkit that will help you accelerate the impact on your company - whether small or large, and on your career.
+You will emerge from Columbia Management Essentials (Online) with enhanced cross-functional skills and a sharpened leadership toolkit that will help you accelerate the impact on your organization.

 Upon completion of this program, you will earn one day towards a Certificate with select alumni and tuition benefits.
 Learn more.

-This immersive program takes an integrated approach to learning, combining video lectures, a live webinar with faculty, small group assignments, case studies, role plays and a 360 degree feedback exercise.
+This immersive program takes an integrated approach to learning, combining live and recorded lectures, small group assignments, case studies, role plays, and Columbia Business School's 360 Assessment Tool.

 Module 1: Orientation and Welcome

 - Live Webinar “Program Outline & Learning Journey” with Professor Gita Johar

 - Optional: Accounting Basics, Financial Statements, and Key Ratios

 - Making Wise Decisions